Airbag: Center airbag

 In 2009, Toyota developed the first production rear-seat center airbag designed to reduce the severity of secondary injuries to rear passengers in a side collision.
 This system deploys from the rear center seat first appearing in on the Crown Majesta.
 In late 2012, General Motors with supplier Takata introduced a front center airbag; it deploys from the driver's seat.

-Hyundai Motor Group announced its development of a center-side airbag on September 18, 2019, installed inside the driver’s seat.
+Hyundai Motor Group announced its development of a center-side airbag on September 18, 2019, installed inside the driver's seat.

 Some Volkswagen vehicles in 2022 equipped with center airbags include the ID.3 and the Golf.

 The Polestar 2 also includes a center airbag.

-With EuroNCAP updating its testing guidelines in 2020, European and Australian market vehicles increasingly use front center airbags, rear torso airbags, and rear seatbelt pretensioners.
+With EuroNCAP updating its testing guidelines in 2020, European and Australian market vehicles increasingly use front-center airbags, rear torso airbags, and rear seat belt pre-tensioners.

 Knee airbag

 The second driver-side and separate knee airbag was used in the Kia Sportage SUV and has been standard equipment since then.
 The airbag is located beneath the steering wheel.

 The Toyota Caldina introduced the first driver-side SRS knee airbag on the Japanese market in 2002.
 Toyota Avensis became the first vehicle sold in Europe equipped with a driver's knee airbag.
 The EuroNCAP reported on the 2003 Avensis, "There has been much effort to protect the driver's knees and legs and a knee airbag worked well."
 Since then certain models have also included front-passenger knee airbags, which deploy near or over the glove compartment in a crash.
 Knee airbags are designed to reduce leg injury.
-The knee airbag has become increasingly common from 2000.
+The knee airbag has become increasingly common since 2000.